-- 1. Our NFC bands need to check if a user has access with a millisecond-level latency. - 2.
-Our NFC bands need to detect when someone with/without access attempts to pass through checkpoints via LED's, and store this information in a central database that gets cleared on a semi-regular basis. - 3.
-Our entry checking mechanism needs to accurately count people who enter, and alert when someone follows another person without tapping their NFC band, this will be done via ultrasonic sensors. - 4.
-Our NFC bands need to be linked to a central database linked to user accounts, to which food stalls can send the appropriate billing.
+- 1. Our NFC bands need to check if a user has access with a millisecond-level latency. - Our NFC bands need to detect when someone with/without access attempts to pass through checkpoints via LED's, and store this information in a central database that gets cleared at at regular intervals, chosen by the employer. - Our entry checking mechanism needs to count the number of people who enter, and alert when someone follows another person without tapping their NFC band, this will be done via the sensor subsystem. - 4.
+Our NFC bands need to be linked to a central database linked to user accounts, to which food stalls can send the billing information.